 Investors can use the income statement and growth rates to project out a company's earnings over time.
 This is the objective of the traditional method of fundamental analysis.

-When it comes to the statement of cash flows, it represents information about the cash inflows as well as outflows over a given time.
+The statement of cash flows represents information about the cash inflows as well as outflows over a given time.

-The cash flows focus on activities such as cash from investing (CFI) – which is the cash a business uses to invest in assets and the proceeds obtained from the sale of its equipment, long term assets or other businesses it owns.
+Cash from investing (CFI) is the cash a business uses to invest in assets and the proceeds obtained from the sale of its equipment, long-term assets, or other businesses it owns.

-Also, cash flows focus on cash from financing (CFF) – which is the cash the company pays or receives from borrowing or issuing of funds.
+Cash from financing (CFF) is the cash the company pays or receives from borrowing or issuing funds.

-Also, cash flows focus on operating cash flow (OCF) – which is the cash the business generates from its day-to-day operations.
+Operating cash flow (OCF) is the cash the business generates from its day-to-day operations.

 Fundamental analysts look at the cash flow statement because it is difficult for an entity to manipulate or alter its cash situation.

 While accountants can try to manipulate the earnings of a company, it is very difficult to fake the cash that’s in the bank.
-So, some value investors will use the cash flow statement to measure how a company is performing conservatively.
+Because of this, some value investors will use the cash flow statement to measure how a company is performing conservatively.

-With qualitative fundamentals, they are usually less tangible and difficult to measure.
-These may include characteristics such as the management of a company, the quality of the key executives, patents, brand-name recognition and proprietary technology.
+These may include characteristics such as the management of a company, the quality of the key executives, patents, brand-name recognition, and proprietary technology.

-In qualitative fundamentals, analysts look a factors such as the business model, the competitive advantage, the management and corporate governance.
-The business model of a company can say something about its position in the market, hence its stock value.
+In qualitative fundamentals, analysts look at factors such as the business model, competitive advantage, management, and corporate governance.
+The business model of a company can say something about its position in the market above and beyond what the financials say.

-Think of companies like Microsoft and Coca-Cola.
+Think of companies like Microsoft, Coca-Cola, and Apple.
 These companies dominate the market because they have established a competitive advantage.
-This way, they keep their competitors at bay, meaning they enjoy profit and growth.
+They keep their competitors at bay, meaning they enjoy profit and growth.

-Not to mention, Apple and Coca Cola also have the strongest brands of any companies out there today.
-That brand has a lot of value!
+Not to mention, these companies all have some of the strongest brands out there today.
+A strong brand has a lot of value!

-Understanding how the industry of the company works allows the investor to gain insights into the current and future financial health of the company.
+Understanding how the industry in which a company competes allows the investor to gain insights into the current and future financial health of the company.

 One of the best places to start this analysis is by reading through quarterly earnings reports or the annual reports that most companies produce.
 This will give you an idea of the overall vision for the company and the future.